svanheule/icecube-display/doc/icecube-display.md

 when set to full brightness.
 Therefore two [5V-60A power supplies (HRP-300-5)](http://www.meanwell.com/productPdf.aspx?i=450)
 are used in each module to power the LEDs.
-Each strip of 60 LEDs is powered through the bottom case and is equipped with a circuit breaker, rated to 4A, to prevent one short circuit from taking down half the display segment.

 To reduce the number of cables running to the fully assembled display, the front and back modules can get their USB connection to the PC via the center module.